 A diversified agency is a healthy, stable agency.
 No single client should represent over 10% of revenue.
 Agencies with that client:revenue ratio can weather a slew of client departures and still recover.
 Agencies with that ratio have the ability to negotiate from a position of strength with both existing and new accounts.
 And the key to achieving that ratio is new logos on the client roster.

 Another good reason to focus on net new business is the reality that your existing client roster has a maximum potential value to the agency.
 If the agency has 10 clients and each client has a maximum ad budget of $5M, the maximum revenue for the agency is less than $50M (assuming most of the ad budget is going towards working media).
 Even if all of the ad budget can be acquired, the agency is still capped in terms of potential revenue.

 Net new business is more expensive to achieve because it's of greater value to the agency and though it's the harder path, tasking those resources on new account acquisition is the better way to build overall value for the agency.

 Another way to build value for the agency is integrating your Media, Project Management and Accounting software products into one comprehensive Agency Management System.
 Separate systems limit your ability to identify insights, improve processes and reduce human error that can cause the agency thousands of dollars.
 And adding new accounts only exacerbates the problem.

-Schedule a free demo of Advantage's AQUA system and see how the right software can not only accommodate account growth but can help drive it.
+Schedule a free demo of Advantage Software and see how the right software can not only accommodate account growth but can help drive it.
 We all have to make hard choices on how to allocate our time.
 Prioritizing a demo for the future of the agency is a good choice.